mridulrb/Tovit/README.md

 ### What's the problem?

-Recently we went through a major change in life, we had to change how we live, how we work, and where we go.
+Recently we went through a mjaor change in life, we had to change how we live, how we work, and where we go.
 COVID-19 has been classified as a pandemic by the World Health Organization and with the cases raising daily, we can still say that we are not safe.
 With movement restrictions to lockdowns in many countries, COVID-19 has changed our life and our responsibility as humans is to stay safe and keep our loved ones safe.

 ### How can technology help?